Constrained Zig

 Incremenrality

 Given that our algorithm is confluent, its also incremental or online.
 But what does that mean?
-In an online algorithm, we can add new constraints to the system at any time and they will eventually participate in the computation.
+In an online algorithm, we can add new constraints to the system at any time and they will eventually participate in the computation and contribute to the final state.
 This is very powerful, especially in e.g. feedback loops where we need to react to new input constantly.

 Declarative Concurrency

 Writing correct concurrent programs is typically hard.
 But with a confluent CHR program not so much.
 Actually, we don't have to do anything at all.
-We can just take a hand full of constraints and put it on one machine, and put the other ones on another machine, evaluate both sets in parallel, bring them back together and we will have a correct result that equals the one we would have gotten if we would have evaluated everything on one machine.
+We can just take a hand full of constraints, put it on one machine, put the other ones on another machine, evaluate both sets in parallel, bring them back together, and we will have a correct result that equals the one we would have gotten if we would have evaluated everything on a single machine.

 If you wanna try it out, here's a simple implementation of the map-reduce pattern.